Step 1: compile the toolchain¶

 ./distribute.sh -m "kivy"

-After a long time, you’ll get a “dist/default” directory containing all the compiled libraries and build.py script to package your application using thoses libraries.
+After a long time, you’ll get a “dist/default” directory containing all the compiled libraries and a build.py script to package your application using thoses libraries.

 ./distribute.sh -m "openssl kivy" ./distribute.sh -m "pil ffmpeg kivy"

-Recipes download a defined version of their needed package from the internet, and build from it, if you know what you are doing, and want to override that, you can export the env variable P4A_recipe_name_DIR and this directory will be copied and used instead.
+Recipes download a defined version of their needed package from the internet, and build from it.
+If you know what you are doing, and want to override that, you can export the env variable P4A_recipe_name_DIR and this directory will be copied and used instead.

 Available options to distribute.sh:

 -d directory Name of the distribution directory -h Show this help -l Show a list of available modules -m 'mod1 mod2' Modules to include -f Restart from scratch (remove the current build) -u 'mod1 mod2' Modules to update (if already compiled)

-Go fo your custom python distribution:
+Go to your custom Python distribution: